ShaDuv/Lyrical-Personality-TeamWk2/README.md

 ## Support and contact details

-_Please contact us if you have any issues at: michael@epicouds.com_
+_Please contact michael@epicouds.com if you have any issues _

 ## Technologies Used